ActivityWatch/activitywatch/README.md

 ### Is this yet another time tracker?

-Yes, but we found that most time trackers lack in some important features.
+Yes, but we found that most time trackers lack in one or more important features.

 Common dealbreakers:

  - Open Source
  - Syncronization
+ - Ease of use (most others tend to only target programmers)
  - High data resolution (storage of raw data)
  - Plugins (simplicity to collect more data)

+We aim to address all of these and we're well on our way, see the table below.

 #### Feature comparison